jentic/api-ai-readiness-framework/docs/specification/spec.md

 #### Example Density (example_density)

+example_density MUST measure coverage of examples across all eligible specification locations.
+It represents whether each location includes at least one example, and NOT how many examples are provided.

 ```text
 example_density = present_examples / expected_examples
 ```

+Where:

+- each eligible location contributes one (`1`) to `expected_examples`, regardless of whether the location supports both _example_ and _examples_ fields from an OpenAPI perspective.
+- multiple _examples_ defined inside an _examples_ array MUST not increase `present_examples` beyond `1`.

 If `expected_examples = 0`, the value MUST be `1.0`.